Background:

 Et Purus No. 2: Stockholm, Sweden:

-Keeping the contemporary concept of site-specific monument for each location, Norton replaced the image of the globe of Et Purus No.1 in Monaco with a sculpted frustum for a base for Et Purus No. 2.
+Keeping the contemporary concept of a site-specific for each monument edition, Norton replaced the base of the globe of Et Purus No.1 in Monaco, with a frustum: a truncated cone, for Et Purus No.2.